melahi/Online_racing_bot/README.md

 # Online_racing_bot

-A bot based on Deep Reinforcement Learning for an android game.
+A bot based on Deep Reinforcement Learning for a racing game in android.